masonmedia-projects/oakwood-guitar-school/src/markdown-pages/rates_policies.md

 ##### **Free Trial**
 ---

 At Oakwood Guitar School your first lesson is a no-cost, risk free trial.
-Please [**contact us**](mailto:info@oakwoodguitarschool.com "Oakwood Guitar School free trial lesson") to book your first lesson!
+Please [**get in touch**](mailto:info@oakwoodguitarschool.com "Oakwood Guitar School free trial lesson") for more details and to book your first lesson!

 ---
 ##### **Please [contact us](mailto:info@oakwoodguitarschool.com "Oakwood Guitar School") for more information or if you have any questions!**